aramis-lab/clinicadl/docs/Train/Introduction.md

 It mainly relies on the PyTorch deep learning library [[Paszke et al., 2019](https://papers.nips.cc/paper/9015-pytorch-an-imperative-style-high-performance-deep-learning-library)].

-Different tasks can be learnt by a network: `classification`, `reconstruction` and `regression` (see below).
+Different tasks can be learnt by a network: `classification`, `reconstruction` and `regression` ([see below](#running-the-task)).

 ## Prerequisites
 You need to execute the [`clinicadl tsvtool getlabels`](../TSVTools.md#getlabels---extract-labels-specific-to-alzheimers-disease) and [`clinicadl tsvtool {split|kfold}`](../TSVTools.md#split---single-split-observing-similar-age-and-sex-distributions) commands prior to running this task to have the correct TSV file organization.
-Moreover, there should be a CAPS, obtained running the preprocessing pipeline wanted.
+Moreover, there should be a CAPS, obtained running the preprocessing pipeline wanted (currently only `t1-Linear` preprocessing is supported, but others will be soon).

 ## Running the task
 The training task can be run with the following command line: